By Johanna Pauls and Elias Hazou

 He confirmed that the committee was aware of a wide range of irregularities in the management of Turkish Cypriot properties and said that instructions had been given to carry out relevant contract checks.

-Kettros, in his position as Akel MP, later brought up the topic that a relevant bill had been submitted by Akel according to which those who have mortgages, regardless of when they took them out in the past, will be able to apply to the Turkish Cypriot property management fund for interest subsidy.
+Kettros, in his position as Akel MP, later brought up the topic that a relevant bill had been submitted by Akel according to which those who have mortgages, regardless of when they took them out in the past, will be able to apply to the Turkish Cypriot property management fund for subsidised interest rates.

 The creation of a new national fund to reimburse Greek Cypriots who lost access to their immovable property as a result of being displaced during or after 1974 had been broadly discussed by the House refugee committee in early September.